rohdoor/ajaxplorer-zpanel/README.md

 Next realse feature:
 	- Zip, Unzip on server
-	- Intergate with zpanel database and use zpanel login to access ftp (contiune)
+	- Integrate with zpanel database and use zpanel login to access ftp (contiune)